Menopause osteoporosis medications and treatments

 However, if these approaches aren’t enough to stop osteopenia from becoming osteoporosis, or if you’ve suffered an osteopenic fracture, it may be time to discuss osteoporosis medications and treatments with your doctor.

-The truth of it is, says the International Osteoporosis Foundation, one in ten women aged 60 are affected by osteoporosis, and after age 50, a woman’s risk of death from a hip fracture is equivalent to her risk of death from breast cancer.
+The truth of it is, says the International Osteoporosis Foundation, one in ten women aged 60 are affected by osteoporosis.
+After age 50, a woman’s risk of death from an osteoporosis hip fracture is equivalent to her risk of death from breast cancer.
 And yet, up to 80 percent of those at the highest risk – those who have already had at least one osteoporotic fracture – have not been identified, nor are they receiving treatment.

 Given the potential impact of osteoporosis on longevity and quality of life, we talked to our doctor about it, Gennev Chief Medical Officer Dr. Rebecca Dunsmoor-Su.

 What are our options for osteoporosis medications and treatments?

 If lifestyle options are insufficient to halt the progression of osteoporosis, there are treatments that have proven effective.
 However, not every treatment works the same for every woman, and all come with at least some risk of side effects, so it’s good to discuss the range of options with your doc.

 And, of course, you may find that a combination of lifestyle behaviors and medical interventions offer you the best health protection.

 This class of drugs are “anti-resorptive,” Dr. Rebecca tells us, meaning they prevent your body from reabsorbing calcium from your bones and weakening them.
 Additionally, bisphosphonates can be partly adsorbed onto the bone surface, helping restructure bones to be stronger.